TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Introduction

-In this paper, we present \SYS, a customer-centric system that streamlines AI incident diagnosis and reporting, as shown in Figure~\ref{fig:workflow}(b).
-The benefits of \SYS are twofold.
-For customers, \SYS offers immediate diagnosis and feedback.
-For providers, it generates incident tickets with an initial investigation for unresolved issues, reducing diagnostic workload and speeding up further resolution.
+In this paper, we propose \SYS, a user-centric system that automates AI incident diagnosis and reporting (Figure~\ref{fig:workflow}(b)). \SYS provides two major benefits: (1) for users, it delivers real-time diagnostic feedback; (2) for providers, it automates initial diagnosis on the user side and generates preliminary diagnostic reports for unresolved cases.
+These capabilities enable \SYS to reduce the burden on OCEs and expedite incident resolution.